Wegerich/Smart-Global-play/README.md

 # Smart Global play

+Key features

+-- Run a second keyboard as a media controller keyboard -- After pausing, check for user activity and prompt user to restart music (only if no audio is playing)
+	-- Give option to stay silent, of course
+-- Dip volume button (numpad enter) to drop volume for 20 seconds

+Pre-requisites
+-- The smartest of the audio functions require the Vista Audio Meter for AutoHotKey https://autohotkey.com/board/topic/21984-vista-audio-control-functions/

 When you start for the first time you will need to do the following in LuaMacros -- start the luamacros script